Chem ’91 x Purple Punch

 Chem ’91, the mother of Punch Dawg, is a descendent of Dog Bud—an elusive strain that made its first appearance in Crested Butte, Colorado, during the late 1980s.
 The ancestry of Dog Bud is a mystery.
-Given its earthy and skunky scent, some believe that Dog Bud may be descendant of Skunk No. 1.
-Others believe it may be hybrid of Pakistani Kush and Lemon Thai.
+Given its earthy and skunky scent, some believe that Dog Bud may be a descendant of Skunk No. 1.
+Others believe it may be a hybrid of Pakistani Kush and Lemon Thai.

 Purple Punch has become one of the most popular strains in recent years, and for good reason.
 This top-shelf cultivar offers a large yield of potent, colorful buds that emit a delectably fruity fragrance.
 Purple Punch was bred by a group of growers in Hawaii, known as Supernova Gardens, during the early 2010s.
-Supernova had selected a standout male phenotype of Granddaddy Purple, and used it to pollinate a cut of Larry OG.
+Supernova had selected a standout male phenotype of Granddaddy Purple and used it to pollinate a cut of Larry OG.
 The growers named the resulting hybrid Purple Punch in light of its striking color and hard-hitting stone.
 Today, Purple Punch is one of the most sought-after strains among medical and recreational users.

 Purple Punch Lineage

 Purple Punch is an Indica-dominant hybrid of Larry OG and Granddaddy Purple.
 Some growers believe that Larry OG is an original cut of OG Kush; however, this cut displays some differences from the original OG Kush.
 Notably, Larry OG tends to produce a bigger yield and stronger branches than other OG phenotypes.
 Given its more robust structure, many believe that Larry OG is an S1 or a hybrid of OG Kush.
 Larry OG is said to have been bred a group of bikers in Orange County, California, in the early 2000s.